 We control our buoyancy by using our BCD.
 As we inflate it, we add air to the BCD, which adds volume, but very little weight.
 Now we are displacing more water, which means the buoyant force pushes us further upwards.
-Likewise when we deflate it, we displace less water, therefore we decrease our buoyancy.
+Likewise, when we deflate it, we displace less water, therefore we decrease our buoyancy.

-When people learn how to swim, they are usually told to hold their breathe to help them float at the surface.
+When people learn how to swim, they are usually told to hold their breath to help them float at the surface.
 This is because when we inhale, our lungs expand, pushing our chest outwards.
 Again, now we have a bigger volume, so we are displacing more water.
 When we breathe out, our volume decreases, and we lose buoyancy.
 Because of this, we can never be truly neutrally buoyant.

 We use our BCD to become almost neutrally buoyant, then as we inhale we should become slightly positively buoyant, and as we exhale, we should become slightly negatively buoyant.
-This takes some time to learn, which is why in the Open Water Diver course there are a few skills that need to be practiced, such as the hover, or the fin pivot.
+This takes some time to learn, which is why in the Open Water Diver course there are a few skills that need to be practised, such as the hover, or the fin pivot.

 3) Cylinder Pressure

 Humans are naturally positively buoyant, as is most of the scuba equipment we use.
 Because of this, we need to use weights to help us descend, and stay comfortably underwater.
-Some people find they can start a dive with no weights, but will need them later on as their cylinder gets lighter.
+Some people find they can start a dive with no weights but will need them later on as their cylinder gets lighter.

 5) Exposure suits, and the rest of the equipment

 All exposure suits are positively buoyant.
 Wetsuits are made of neoprene, which has thousands of tiny air bubbles sealed within the material, and drysuits work by trapping a layer of air between the diver and the suit.
 The more material the suit has (thickness/length) the more buoyant it will be.